 Methods

-The methods section is divided into sub-sections to make the rigorous methods we used to conduct the study clear to the reader.

 Design and setting

 In order to achieve the objectives of the study, we employed a descriptive, quantitative, cross-sectional design, which utilized a standardized, closed-ended questionnaire with a few open-ended respondents’ self-administered questionnaires to assess the knowledge, risk, and vaccination status of high school students in two rural districts of the Northern region of Ghana.
 The questionnaire captured 16 questions on knowledge as seen in table 1 and six risk factor items as detailed in table 2.
 The vaccination status was captured by a key question that sought to find out if the respondents ever received or at least recall being vaccinated against the hepatitis B virus.
 Knowledge in the study was defined respondents knowing the causal agent of the virus, the means and modes of infection and spreading of the virus, and the most effective methods of prevention.
 For the purpose of this study, knowledge was categorized into poor, basic, and good.
 A score of less than six (6) correct answers out of the 16 questions was considered as poor knowledge.
 A score between 6 and 12 correct answers was considered basic knowledge, and a score of 13 – 16 was considered good knowledge of HBV.
 The number of correct answers a participant selected determined how much knowledge she or he possessed about the hepatitis B virus.